Top 10 Folate-Rich Foods To Eat Before And During Pregnancy

 2. Oranges And Other Citrus Fruits

-Arguably one of the easiest ways to get in your folic acid – and delicious too!
-Simply munch on some segments of orange or drink a glass of juice from citrus fruits that contain folic acid.4 You will get between 7 and 9 percent of your daily target of folic acid with a small orange or a three-quarter cup of orange juice.5
+Arguably one of the easiest ways to get in your folate – and delicious too!
+Simply munch on some segments of orange or drink a glass of juice from citrus fruits that contain this vitamin.6 You will get around 5% of your daily target of folate with a small orange or a three-quarter cup of orange juice.7 Though the amount of folate in oranges and other citrus fruits may not be very high, you would also get a whole lot of vitamin C, which also helps you absorb more iron.

 3. Broccoli, Cauliflower, Cabbage, And Brussels Sprouts

 Cruciferous vegetables like cauliflower, broccoli, cabbage, and Brussels sprouts may not top everyone’s list of favorite vegetables, but they’re well worth a try for the folic acid content.
-For instance, just half a cup of boiled Brussels sprouts can get you to a fifth of your daily recommended intake – with 78 mcg per serving.
-A half cup of broccoli has about 52 mcg in it, which is about 13 percent of the intake you must aim for.6
+For instance, just half a cup of boiled Brussels sprouts can give you to 13% of your daily recommended intake – with 78 mcg per serving.
+A half cup of broccoli has about 52 mcg in it, which is about 8% of the intake you must aim for.8

 The good thing about these vegetables is how diverse they are – you can whip up a quick soup or stir fry.
 Or steam some up and munch on them like crudites with a delicious yogurt dip or some hummus.
 You could also make a delicious puree or cauliflower rice to go with your main meal.

 Asparagus is an elegant and delicious vegetable that you can cook up in a flash.
 Just drizzle some olive oil and crack some fresh salt and pepper on them before roasting or grilling them.
 Add them to soups or steam them and dress with some lemon or apple cider vinegar salad dressing.
 You could even dunk them in soft boiled eggs at breakfast as a fun alternative to toast soldiers!
-Having just 4 boiled spears of asparagus can take care of 22 percent of your daily values.7
+Having just 4 boiled spears of asparagus with 89 mcg can take care of about 15% percent of your daily values.9

 5. Beans, Legumes, Peas, Lentils

 For a vegetarian alternative to animal proteins, open your kitchen up to the variety of legumes, peas, and beans available.
-They pack a folic acid-rich punch!
-Mature lentil seeds that have been boiled have about 179 mcg of folic acid in a half cup, getting you to nearly half the daily levels you need.
-A similar serving of garbanzo beans or chickpeas contains 141 mcg of the nutrient, while lima beans have about 78 mcg in that serving size.8 Make soups, stews, casseroles, salads, and dips using the versatile ingredients.
+They pack a folate-rich punch!
+Mature lentil seeds that have been boiled have about 179 mcg of folate in a half cup, getting you to nearly 29% of the daily levels you need.
+A similar serving of garbanzo beans or chickpeas contains 141 mcg of the nutrient, while lima beans have about 78 mcg in that serving size.10 Make soups, stews, casseroles, salads, and dips using the versatile ingredients.

 If you have a penchant for the unusual, you’ll love this one.
-Whether you toss a handful of okra into some hearty southern fare like gumbo or try an interesting Indian style sauteed version, okra can help you bump up your folic acid intake.
-Just 100 gm of boiled cooked okra has around 46 mcg of folic acid.9
+Whether you toss a handful of okra into some hearty southern fare like gumbo or try an interesting Indian-style sauteed version, okra can help you bump up your folate intake.
+Just 100 gm of boiled cooked okra has around 46 mcg of folate.11

 7. Nuts And Seeds

-Add some crunch to your diet or snacks with a sprinkling of seeds and nuts that are rich in folic acid.
-Half a cup of sunflower seeds or a cup of peanuts is among the best sources of folic acid, delivering between 100 and 400 mcg of the nutrient.10 Which means just an ounce of dry roasted peanuts has about 10 percent of your daily values or 41 mcg of folic acid.
-Consumed easily just like that!11 A cup of almonds or cashews have anywhere from 50 to 100 mcg of folic acid.12
+Add some crunch to your diet or snacks with a sprinkling of seeds and nuts that are rich in folate.
+Half a cup of sunflower seeds or a cup of peanuts is among the best sources of folate, delivering between 100 and 400 mcg of the nutrient.12 Which means just an ounce of dry roasted peanuts with 41 mcg has about 7% of your daily value of folate.
+Consumed easily just like that!13 A cup of almonds or cashews has anywhere from 50 to 100 mcg.14

 Beets are a popular detox and cleansing vegetable.
 But they are also delicious roasted up or steamed and added to meals all year round.
-If you’re expecting, you might enjoy the earthy sweetness of beets also for their folic acid content.
-One cup of the deep pink vegetable and you’ll have had 148 mcg or 34 percent of your daily recommended levels of folic acid.13
+If you’re expecting, you might enjoy the earthy sweetness of beets also for their folate content.
+One cup of the deep pink vegetable and you’ll have had 148 mcg or 24% of your daily recommended levels of folate.15

 The humble squash has more to it than meets the eye.
 Easily cooked up into mashes or stews and soups, you can choose from winter or summer squashes – both have plenty of folate per serving.
-While the winter squash pips the summer version to the post with 41 mcg per cup, the summer squash also has about 33 mcg.14 15
+While the winter squash pips the summer version to the post with 41 mcg per cup, the summer squash also has about 33 mcg.16 17

 10. Whole Grains

 Eating whole grain is good at the best of times.
 When you are pregnant, the added fiber in whole grains can help with pregnancy-related constipation and digestive trouble as well.
-Plus, when it comes to folic acid content, whole grains aren’t too shabby!16 Just two tablespoons of wheat germ contain 40 mcg of folic acid, getting you to 10 percent of your daily target intake.17 You can also get your folic acid via fortified whole-grain breads and pastas or breakfast cereals.
+Plus, when it comes to folate content, whole grains aren’t too shabby!18 Just 2 tablespoons of wheat germ contain 40 mcg of folate, getting you to 6% of your daily target intake.19 You can also get your folic acid via fortified whole-grain breads and pastas or breakfast cereals.

 Fortified Foods Will Boost Folic Acid Intake

-While folic acid-rich foods make a smart choice for most women who are trying to conceive or are of childbearing age, here are some that you are better off avoiding once you are actually pregnant.
+While folate-rich foods make a smart choice for most women who are trying to conceive or are of childbearing age, here are some that you are better off avoiding once you are actually pregnant.

-Liver: Liver is very rich in folic acid but is a no-no for pregnant women.19 The problem with liver isn’t in the folic acid it contains but the vitamin A content.
+- Liver: Liver is very rich in folate but is a no-no for pregnant women.21 The problem with liver isn’t in the folate it contains but the vitamin A content.
 Excess amounts of vitamin A have the potential to harm your unborn child.
-So steer clear of liver in your meals, including in the form of liver pates, liver sausage, and exotic foods like haggis from Scotland.20
+So steer clear of liver in your meals, including in the form of liver pates, liver sausage, and exotic foods like haggis from Scotland.22

-Do remember that while folic acid-rich natural foods are natural and wholesome ways of getting the vitamin, they can’t completely take the place of a supplement during pregnancy.
-As health experts like the National Health Service point out, it may be almost impossible to get all the required amount of folic acid from food sources alone during this time.
-Some amount of supplementation is needed.22
+Do remember that while folate-rich foods are natural and wholesome ways of getting the vitamin, they can’t completely take the place of a supplement during pregnancy.
+As health experts like the National Health Service point out, it may be almost impossible to get the required amount of folate from food sources alone during this time.
+This is because folate is a water-soluble vitamin and some amount may be lost during cooking the food.
+Some amount of supplementation is needed.24

-For most women of childbearing age, daily intake of 0.4 mg (400 micrograms) of folic acid is considered optimal in the lead up to pregnancy and during the first trimester of the pregnancy.23 If you have a history of neural tube defects in the family or have type 2 diabetes, epilepsy, rheumatoid arthritis, or lupus and are on medication for these conditions, you may need higher amounts of folic acid.24
+If you have a history of neural tube defects in the family or have type 2 diabetes, epilepsy, rheumatoid arthritis, or lupus and are on medication for these conditions, you may need higher amounts of folate.25

 References [ + ]